jemmy512/book-notes/linux/linux-mem.md

             }
         }

+/* free folio buffer */
         /* If the folio has buffers, try to free the buffer
          * mappings associated with this folio.
 If we succeed
-        * we try to free the folio as well.
+         * we try to free the folio as well. */ if (folio_needs_release(folio)) {
-        *
-        * We do this even if the folio is dirty.
-        * filemap_release_folio() does not perform I/O, but it
-        * is possible for a folio to have the dirty flag set,
-        * but it is actually clean (all its buffers are clean).
-        * This happens if the buffers were written out directly,
-        * with submit_bh(). ext3 will do this, as well as
-        * the blockdev mapping.  filemap_release_folio() will
-        * discover that cleanness and will drop the buffers
-        * and mark the folio clean - it can be freed.
-        *
-        * Rarely, folios can have buffers and no ->mapping.
-        * These are the folios which were not successfully
-        * invalidated in truncate_cleanup_folio().
-We try to
-        * drop those buffers here and if that worked, and the
-        * folio is no longer mapped into process address space
-        * (refcount == 1) it can be freed.
-Otherwise, leave
-        * the folio on the LRU so it is swappable. */ if (folio_needs_release(folio)) {
             if (!filemap_release_folio(folio, sc->gfp_mask))
                 goto activate_locked;